jerabaul29/guidelines_writing_papers/README.md

 - **F1**: have detailed captions for figures (and Tables).
 Ideally, it should be possible for someone with knowledge of the field to read just the abstract, conclusion, and figures + captions, and get a good understanding of the paper and results.
 Have detailed captions that have all the information needed to read and understand the figures without the need to read the text fishing for information, even if this results in long captions.
 Also have a short word of discussion (the "why" / "what this shows"), to explain what this figure shows and what its point is.
 - **F2**: make sure the figures are easy to read: large enough font, not overcrowded etc. Make sure to use good axis labels, lines labels, to take advantage of colors, markers, sizes, background shade, etc.
 - **F3**: make sure all figures and tables are referred to in the text.
+- **F4**: make good use of color / style / bold or italic to highlight what you want to show in the figure and make it easy to understand; think carefully about what message(s) you want the figure to contain.

 ## Appendix [A]